This section contains details on several strategies for validating resources:

 Parser Validation is extremely fast and lightweight since it happens within the parser and has no dependencies to outside resources.

-Profile Validation is validation of the raw or parsed resource against the official FHIR validation rules (ie. the official FHIR definitions, expressed as profile resources such as StructureDefinition and ValueSet.
+Instance Validator is validation of the raw or parsed resource against the official FHIR validation rules (ie. the official FHIR definitions, expressed as profile resources such as StructureDefinition and ValueSet.

-Profile Validation can also be used to validate resources against individual Implementation Guides which derive from the core specification (e.g. the US Core implementation guide).
+The Instance Validator can also be used to validate resources against individual Implementation Guides which derive from the core specification (e.g. the US Core implementation guide).

 Schema/Schematron Validation is validation using XSD/SCH validation files provided by FHIR.
 This validator performs well but produces less usable error messages than Profile Validation.
+It is considered a legacy feature, as the Instance Validator is now mature and preferred.